SalvoLunar/maynooth-fc-hugo/site/content/contact/_index.md

 ---
 # How to Find Us

-Exit the M4 at the exit 7 Maynooth and turn right on to the Straffan Road towards the town centre.
+Exit the M4 at exit 7 Maynooth and turn right on to the Straffan Road towards the town centre.

 There is a Lidl and an ESSO station on your right, a few hundred yards after the motorway bridge.
 Take the left turn just after the ESSO station.
 This is the Meadowbrook Road (you'll see new houses/apartments on your left, a grass verge on your right).